Province of Valencia: Geography

 It is bordered by the provinces of Alicante, Albacete, Cuenca, Teruel, Castellón, and the Mediterranean Sea.
 The northwestern side of the province is in the mountainous Sistema Ibérico area.
 Part of its territory, the Rincón de Ademuz, is an exclave sandwiched between the provinces of Cuenca and Teruel.
 The province is historically subdivided into the comarques of Camp de Túria, Camp de Morvedre, Canal de Navarrés, Costera, Hoya de Buñol, Horta de València, Horta Nord, Horta Oest, Horta Sud, Valencia, Requena-Utiel, Rincón de Ademuz, Ribera Alta, Ribera Baixa, Safor, Los Serranos, Vall d'Albaida and Valle de Cofrentes.

 The province of Valencia, like the rest of the region, is mountainous in the interior, particularly in the north and west, with the Sistema Central running from north to south and the foothills of Andalusia from west to east.
 This mountainous interior features deep and steep valleys formed by the major rivers running through it.
 The plain of Valencia, is the second largest coastal plain of the country, located in the low region between the Júcar and Turia river valleys.
 It is about thirty miles long and twenty wide; on three sides it is bounded by the mountains of Segura, and on the fourth by the sea.
 In 1843 it was cited as "one of the most fertile and best cultivated spots in Europe".
 The other main rivers include the Palancia and the Serpis.
 The Altiplano de Requena-Utiel range, in the interior of the Valencia region, has an average height of about 750 m.
-The principal mountains in the province are Cerro Calderón (1837 m), Sierra del Caroche (1126 m), Sierra del Benicadell (1104 m), Serra Calderona (1015 m), Sierra Martés (1085 m), Sierra de Utiel (1306 m), Sierra de Enguera (1056 m), and the Sierra de Mondúver (841 m).
+The principal mountains in the province are Cerro Calderón (1837 m), Sierra del Caroche (1126 m), Sierra del Benicadell (1104 m), Serra Calderona (907 m), Sierra Martés (1085 m), Sierra de Utiel (1306 m), Sierra de Enguera (1056 m), and the Sierra de Mondúver (841 m).

 Demographics

-As of 2024, minors make up 17.9% of the population, and seniors make up 19.8%, compared to the nationwide average of 17.6% and 20.4% respectively.

-The foreign-born population is 520,271, equal to 19.2% of the total population.
-The 5 largest foreign nationalities are Colombians (64,559), Venezuelans (38,485), Moroccans (37,571), Romanians (34,013) and Argentinians (31,618).